Avoid Capital Gains Tax in the UK: How Long Must You Live in Your Property?

 Wrapping up

-Capital Gains Tax is one of the several taxes paid by an individual for a property to the HMRC.
-Some of them are council tax, income tax on the rent for rental property, and inheritance tax for property gifts.
+HMRC Capital Gains Tax is one of several taxes an individual pays to HMRC for a property.
+Others are council tax, income tax on rental property rent, and inheritance tax on property gifts.

-Taxes may become difficult for people to understand due to their complexity.
-They can consult with tax advisors to better understand CGT and other similar taxes.
+Due to their complexity, taxes may become difficult for people to understand.
+They can consult with tax advisors to better understand CGT and similar taxes.